-In this way, security and defence are configured as first-level public policies aimed at the provision of an essential public good.
+Consequently, security and defence are configured as first-level public policies aimed at providing an essential public good.
 Security and defence are essential elements for guaranteeing the exercise of our freedoms and rights.
 From a social democratic point of view, the basic reason for security and defence is to guarantee access to public goods, both in Europe and globally, as the war in Ukraine demonstrates.

-The European model of freedom, prosperity and solidarity is based on peace on the continent and the possibility of developing alliances and relations of cooperation and commercial exchange with other States and regions of the world.
-In a world increasingly agitated by geopolitical tensions, the foundations of this model are being undermined.
+The European model of freedom, prosperity and solidarity is based on peace on the continent and the possibility of developing alliances and relations of cooperation and commercial exchange with other states and regions of the world.
+In a world increasingly agitated by geopolitical tensions the foundations of this model are being undermined.
 Europe is no longer an oasis of peace, impervious to what is happening around it.
 It is participating in a war, supporting a contender with weapons and resources (to which it has granted the status of a candidate country for accession), constantly defending itself against hybrid threats from adversary powers, and has been deploying a significant volume of troops on its eastern border throughout its history as part of the defensive framework of the Atlantic Alliance.

 Security policies, and especially defence policies, have been linked to the EU Member States.
 It is the sovereignty of these States that enables them to develop their defence policies.
-In this way, the achievement of a common Community pillar of security and defence will be a fundamental stage in the European integration process, essential for our strategic sovereignty.
+Thus, the achievement of a common Community pillar of security and defence will be a fundamental stage in the European integration process, which is essential for our strategic sovereignty.

 Currently, the main challenge to security and defence in Europe is the Russian government of Vladimir Putin.
 This can be seen in the statements of European leaders and in the public opinion data.
 In a 2023 survey carried out in 10 countries by the European Council of Foreign Relations the majority of respondents described the Russian Federation as a rival or adversary with whom we find ourselves in conflict.
-Only 14% saw Russia as an ally or partner.46 increased substantially since 2021.
-The Nordic and Baltic countries are exposed to a direct threat from Russia, both due to the thousands of kilometres of geographical borders they share, and due to recent history in the Soviet era of the violation of rights and the imposition of submission.
-However, a more diffuse fear predominates throughout the continent of the effects of revisionist and expansionist ambitions together with destabilization activities that represent a threat to the European project and to the internal and external security of the countries.
+Only 14% saw Russia as an ally or partner.43 and also to recent history in the Soviet era regarding the violation of rights and the imposition of submission.
+However, a more diffuse fear predominates throughout the continent of the effects of Russian revisionist and expansionist ambitions together with destabilization activities that represent a threat to the European project and to the internal and external security of the countries.

-Negative perceptions are especially widespread in the Nordic and Baltic countries (including Poland); although in all countries the consideration of Russia as a rival or adversary has
+Negative perceptions are especially widespread in the Nordic and Baltic countries (including Poland); although in all countries the consideration of Russia as a rival or adversary has increased substantially since 2021.
+The Nordic and Baltic countries are exposed to a direct threat from Russia, due both to the thousands of kilometres of geographical borders they share,

-Krastev, Ivan and Leonard, Mark.
-"Fragile Unity: Why Europeans are coming together on Ukraine (and what might drive them apart)."
+Krastev, Ivan and Leonard, Mark "Fragile Unity: Why Europeans are coming together on Ukraine (and what might drive them apart)."
 European Council on Foreign Relations, Policy Brief, March 2023.
-Available here: https://ecfr.eu/wp-content/uploads/2023/03/Fragile-unity-Why-Europeans-are-coming-together-on-Ukraine -and-what-might-drive-them-apart v2.pdf.
+Available here: https://ecfr.eu/wp-content/uploads/2023/03/Fragile-unity-Why-Europeans-are-coming-together-on-Ukraine-and-what-might-drive-them-apart_v2.pdf